 The first thing I did was wipe it down really well, getting rid of any dust.
-Then I started to sand down table.
+Then I started to sand down the table.

-Mistakenly, I then moved onto staining the piece, and it was turning out horribly.
+Mistakenly, I then moved on to staining the piece, and it was turning out horribly.
 Since I didn’t sand this old, weathered piece down to bare, there were lots of little knicks and grooves in the surfaces.
 The stain was filling these in, turning them almost black.
 So, the surfaces were looking spotty and uneven.

-I figured that I now had three choices: I could switch gears and use gel stain like I did on the kitchen and bathroom cabinets, I could paint the table, or I could start over again and sand it down to bare wood.
+I figured that I now had three choices: I could switch gears and use gel stain as I did on the kitchen and bathroom cabinets, I could paint the table, or I could start over again and sand it down to bare wood.

 I decided to sand it down to bare wood and start again.
 Here’s where Ash helped me.
 We decided to leave the rungs as is – they looked fine with the first coat of stain, and we were hoping they would blend in well with the second application of stain.